ljw1004/csharpspec/csharp/classes.md

 The type of the member `a` in the generic class declaration `Gen` is "two-dimensional array of `T`", so the type of the member `a` in the constructed type above is "two-dimensional array of one-dimensional array of `int`", or `int[,][]`.

-Within instance function members, the type of `this` is the instance type (§10.3.1) of the containing declaration.
+Within instance function members, the type of `this` is the instance type ([The instance type](classes.md#the-instance-type)) of the containing declaration.

 All members of a generic class can use type parameters from any enclosing class, either directly or as part of a constructed type.
-When a particular closed constructed type (§4.4.2) is used at run-time, each use of a type parameter is replaced with the actual type argument supplied to the constructed type.
+When a particular closed constructed type ([Open and closed types](types.md#open-and-closed-types)) is used at run-time, each use of a type parameter is replaced with the actual type argument supplied to the constructed type.
 For example:
 ```csharp
 class C<V>
 {